 Patch Management Is Boring Until It Saves the Week

-Patching feels like background noise until an exploited vulnerability turns into the loudest thing in the room.
-The trick is having a routine before the headline shows up.
+Patching usually feels like annoying background noise, right up until the moment an exploited vulnerability turns into a massive, headline-making emergency.
+The real trick is having a solid routine in place long before the crisis shows up at your door.

 Operating Takeaway